MoU to counter violent extremism inked

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 The purpose of MOU is to jointly work on the countering violent extremism, peace building and social cohesion in Pakistan.
-SSDO and Paigham e Pakistan will work closely with members of Provincial and National Assembly, religious leaders, youth and academia.
+SSDO and Paigham e Pakistan will work closely with members of Provincial and National Assembly, religious leaders, youth and academia on social cohesion and countering violent extremism in Pakistan through research, capacity building and awareness campaigns.